Yadavindra Gardens

 Yadavindra Gardens, also known as Pinjore Gardens, is a historic 17th century garden located in Pinjore city of Panchkula district in the Indian state of Haryana.
 Panchkula city is nearby it.
 It is an example of the Mughal gardens architectural style, which was renovated by the Patiala dynasty Sikh rulers.
 The garden was built by Fidai Khan, a foster-brother to the Mughal Emperor Aurangzeb.

 Location

-The garden in the city of Pinjore on the Ambala-Shimla road, near the ancient 8th century open-air archaeological museum site of Bhima Devi TempleComplex, is 22 km from Chandigarh, 5 km from UNESCO World Heritage Kalka–Shimla Railway and 255 km from Delhi.
+The garden in the city of Pinjore near the Chandigarh-Shimla Expressway, near the ancient 8th century open-air archaeological museum site of Bhima Devi Temple Complex, is 22 km from Chandigarh, 87 km from Shimla and 5 km from UNESCO World Heritage Kalka–Shimla Railway and 255 km from Delhi.
 It is approachable by road, rail and air from all parts of the country.